 2. Seeing an upsurge and inclination towards Azure and Google Cloud

-With hosted databases and IaaS, having made its way into IT, scalability and maintenance are already taken care of.
+With hosted databases and IaaS, having made their way into IT, scalability and maintenance are already taken care of.
 What is in now, is the need for new technology that can facilitate data analysis along with data security.
 It reflects an upsurge and aggressive inclination towards the combination of data analytics and cloud computing, with cloud platforms addressing security issues.

 3. Cloud to rescue IoT last-mile problem